2020 Kindergarten Registration

 - A Georgia certificate of immunization.
 By state law, a valid certificate of immunization (Form #3231) or a notarized Affidavit of Religious Exemption (Department of Public Health Form #2208, available from the school) is required for enrollment.
 The certificate of immunization must be completed by the health department or your healthcare provider.
 A valid Form #3231 must be marked with either “Date of Expiration” or as “Complete for School Attendance.”
 (A certificate marked with a “Date of Expiration” expires on the date indicated.
 A current certificate must be submitted within 30 days of expiration.)
 A medical exemption, if applicable, should be noted on Form #3231 with a current date of expiration.

 - Evidence of Vision, Hearing, Dental, and Nutrition Screening obtained in the past year.
-This information should be on a current Georgia Form #3300 (rev. 2013), available from the health department (pdf) or your physician and dentist and dated within the last 12 months.
+This information should be on a current Georgia Form #3300 (rev. 2013), available from the health department (pdf coming soon) or your physician and dentist and dated within the last 12 months.
 Letters from appropriate healthcare professionals and out-of-state certificates are acceptable, if completed within the last 12 months and stapled to the state form.

 - Proof of authorized person to enroll.
 The following people are authorized to enroll students: parent (natural or adoptive), legal guardian, grandparent with a properly executed power of attorney for the care of a minor child, kinship caregiver with a properly executed Kinship Caregiver Affidavit, or foster parent appointed by a state agency.

 - A photo ID.
-The person enrolling a student should present proper identification.
+The person enrolling a student should provide proper identification.
 This identification may include a driver’s license, a state identification card, a passport, or other official photo identification, such as an ID card obtained through an official government agency or consulate.

 - The child’s social security number.
 State law requires that schools ask for this number at the time of enrollment.
 Students will be enrolled, even if the number is not provided.
 However, parents will be asked to sign a waiver.